mepalak/Tic-Tac-Toe/README.md

 # Tic Tac Toe
-Tic Tac Toe Game built using HTML, CSS, and JavaScript with a clean UI, responsive design, and interactive gameplay logic.
+A fun, fast, and responsive Tic Tac Toe game that turns a classic childhood favorite into an smooth digital experience.